giotech-expenza/giotech-expenza.github.io/README.md

 - Opt-out of certain data processing
 - Delete your account and data

+## Important Notice
+- The application and the company will not be liable for any information loss.
+- The app is not responsible for any images and texts, including nudity and content that violates the law, etc., uploaded by the user.

 ## Updates to Privacy Policy

 We may update our privacy policy to reflect changes in our practices or for legal reasons.
 We will notify you of any significant changes.